-Deahnna Richardson is a proud Wiradiuri woman Dr Liz Adamczyk is committed to the leadership and who was born on Wiradjuri Country and has lived on continued development of Newcastle as an Awabakal and Worimi Country since 2005.
-She is the inclusive, caring and healthy city.
-Liz is a lecturer and first Aboriginal woman ever elected to Council. researcher in geography and planning with Deahnna is passionate about ensuring that First expertise in social, economic and environmental Nations voices are heard and included in our justice.
-She has worked in the non-profit sector to community.
-She believes in fairness, justice and tackle homelessness and disadvantage and in local equality and is committed to ensuring that the government to increase environmental sustainability. communities in Ward 4 are vibrant, thriving and She is a passionate musician inspired by Newcastle's inclusive, with amenities and infrastructure that meet diverse and unique performance spaces. their needs.
+Deahnna Richardson is a proud Wiradjuri woman who was born on Wiradjuri Country and has lived on Awabakal and Worimi Country since 2005.
+She is the first Aboriginal woman ever elected to Council.
+Deahnna is passionate about ensuring that First Nations voices are heard and included in our community.
+She believes in fairness, justice and equality and is committed to ensuring that the communities in Ward 4 are vibrant, thriving and inclusive, with amenities and infrastructure that meet their needs.